14 Cheap Landscaping Updates that Make a Splash

 Recycle Berry Containers for Lawn Care

-When it’s time to clean out the refrigerator, be sure to save those plastic berry containers.
-You can toss the mushy raspberries, but wash and dry the container—it’s perfect for spreading grass seed on your lawn!
+When it’s time to clean out the refrigerator, save those plastic berry containers.
+You can toss the mushy raspberries, but wash and dry the container — it’s perfect for spreading grass seed on your lawn!

 Make Your Own Planters

-This 3-season planter box uses plastic containers or liners to keep moisture and dirt away from the wooden parts, meaning it will survive the outdoors a lot longer than other planters.
-Learn how to build the 3-season planter box here.
+This three-season planter box uses plastic containers or liners to keep moisture and dirt away from the wooden parts, meaning it will survive the outdoors a lot longer than other planters.
+Learn how to build the three-season planter box here.